mjenior/riptide/README.md

 Flux through the objective DECREASED to ~54.71 from ~65.43 (16.38% change) Contextualized GENRE is concordant with the transcriptome (p=0.003)

-RIPTiDe completed in 15 seconds
+RIPTiDe completed in 1 minute and 15 seconds

 ```